 Location: 631 Cliff Drive

-SCUBA divers flock to Diver’s Cove, a protected cove so even on the heaviest of days, the swells are protected and allow for significantly more divable days.
+SCUBA divers flock to Diver’s Cove, a protected cove so even on the heaviest of days, the swells are mild and allow for significantly more divable days.
 A short distance from shore sits an active reef with native wildlife including everything from the California Garibaldi to sea stars to urchins.
 With the ability to easily access the shoreline, the cove is a family destination.
 The beach offers a small lot with metered parking and nearby street parking.
 Restrooms and additional amenities can be accessed a short walk away at Heisler Park.

 Emerald Bay Beach